twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_spinner.txt

 III.
 CHANGELOG (LATEST-FIRST)

  * Spinner 1.1: no program changes, some doc changes
-    - DOC: update documentation with Sam's new email
+    - DOC: update documentation with Sam's new email, remove legal gray area
     - DOC: also add a possible broad sample usecase at the top
+    - DOC: version number is updated to 1.1 in computer-readable source, but code is unchanged

  * Spinner 1.0: initial release, basic rotation features implemented
     - DOC: create documentation